micromagnetics/magnum.fe/doc/getting_started.rst

 Run the Simulation
 ++++++++++++++++++

-Since the simulation file is a simple Python script it is run with the Python intepreter.
+Since the simulation file is a simple Python script it is run with the Python interpreter.
 Save the above program to a file called `sp4.py` and run

 .. code::